44 Ways to Kick-Start Your New Year

 9. Practice the one-a-day principle.

-—Mark Sanborn, leadership development speaker and author of the best-selling book The Encore Effect
+—Mark Sanborn, leadership development speaker and author of The Intention Imperative: 3 Essential Changes That Will Make You a Successful Leader Today

 10. Sign up for a birthday/anniversary reminder service.